spdk/spdk/doc/peer_2_peer.md

   provided by Broadcom or Microsemi) as that is know to provide good performance.
 * Even with a PCIe switch there may be occasions where peer-2-peer DMAs fail to work.
-This is probaby due to PCIe Access Control Services (ACS) being enabled by the BIOS and/or OS.
+This is probably due to PCIe Access Control Services (ACS) being enabled by the BIOS and/or OS.
 You can disable ACS using setpci or via out of tree kernel patches that can be found on the internet.